Behavioral modernity: Europe

 While traditionally described as evidence for the later Upper Paleolithic Model, European archaeology has shown that the issue is more complex.
 A variety of stone tool technologies are present at the time of human expansion into Europe and show evidence of modern behavior.
 Despite the problems of conflating specific tools with cultural groups, the Aurignacian tool complex, for example, is generally taken as a purely modern human signature.
 The discovery of "transitional" complexes, like "proto-Aurignacian", have been taken as evidence of human groups progressing through "steps of innovation".
 If, as this might suggest, human groups were already migrating into eastern Europe around 40,000 years and only afterward show evidence of behavioral modernity, then either the cognitive change must have diffused back into Africa or was already present before migration.

 In light of a growing body of evidence of Neanderthal culture and tool complexes some researchers have put forth a "multiple species model" for behavioral modernity.
 Neanderthals were often cited as being an evolutionary dead-end, apish cousins who were less advanced than their human contemporaries.
 Personal ornaments were relegated as trinkets or poor imitations compared to the cave art produced by H. sapiens.
 Despite this, European evidence has shown a variety of personal ornaments and artistic artifacts produced by Neanderthals; for example, the Neanderthal site of Grotte du Renne has produced grooved bear, wolf, and fox incisors, ochre and other symbolic artifacts.
-Although burials are few and controversial, there has been circumstantial evidence of Neanderthal ritual burials.
+Although few and controversial, circumstantial evidence of Neanderthal ritual burials has been uncovered.
 There are two options to describe this symbolic behavior among Neanderthals: they copied cultural traits from arriving modern humans or they had their own cultural traditions comparative with behavioral modernity.
 If they just copied cultural traditions, which is debated by several authors, they still possessed the capacity for complex culture described by behavioral modernity.
 As discussed above, if Neanderthals also were "behaviorally modern" then it cannot be a species-specific derived trait.